 The Maryland Small Grants Program (MSGP) allows smaller Maryland and Northeastern Pennsylvania nonprofits to apply for a grant–operating, program, or capital–of up to $50,000 for two years ($100,000 total).
 This program includes all Foundation areas of giving.

-Since its inception, the Maryland Small Grants Program has awarded hundreds of grants totaling more than $24 million to hundreds of Maryland and Northeastern Pennsylvania nonprofits.
+Since its inception in 2007, the Maryland Small Grants Program has awarded hundreds of grants totaling more than $24 million to hundreds of Maryland and Northeastern Pennsylvania nonprofits.
 All that is required is a simple proposal no longer than five pages.
 In many cases, it takes only 50 days to go from “Our application is enclosed” to “Your check is in the mail.”

 The Maryland Small Grants Program differs from the Foundation’s standard grant making process.
 There is no deadline for grant requests and a Letter of Inquiry (LOI) is not required.
 Funding is available through MSGP for up to four years.
 Organizations are required to take a year off between every two years of funding.

 To be considered for MSGP funding, an organization must meet several requirements:

-- Be a nonprofit organization with 501(c)(3) status and have operated for a minimum of three years.
+- Be a nonprofit organization with 501(c)(3), tax-exempt status and have operated for a minimum of three years.

 - Maintain an annual organizational budget of $1 million or less within the State of Maryland or within Northeastern Pennsylvania.

 - Provide direct services primarily to residents of the State of Maryland or Northeastern Pennsylvania.

-- Meet the Weinberg Foundation’s mission of providing direct services to low-income and vulnerable populations.
+- Meet the Foundation’s mission of providing direct services to low-income and vulnerable populations.